mullvad/mullvadvpn-app/test/README.md

 Building the `test-runner` binary is done with the `build-runner.sh` script.
 Currently, only `x86_64` platforms are supported for Windows/Linux and `ARM64` (Apple Silicon) for macOS.

-The `build-runner.sh` requires the `$TARGET` environment variable to be set.
-For example, building `test-runner` for Linux would look like this:
+For example, building `test-runner` for Windows would look like this:

 ``` bash
 ./container-run.sh ./build-runner.sh windows